How to Paint the Perfect Wall

-Unlike retiling your kitchen floor, painting a room is a doable task that even renovation newbies can tackle in a weekend.
-But before you grab your paintbrush, know the basics.
-Here, the Home Depot’s senior paint merchant, Chris Richter, shares his expert advice for the perfect paint job.
+Unlike retiling your kitchen floor, painting a room is a doable task that even renovation novices can tackle in one weekend.
+But before you grab your paintbrush, it's important to get informed and learn the basics.
+Here, Chris Richter, senior paint merchant at the Home Depot, shares his expert advice for creating a perfect paint job on the first go.

 Prep the Walls

-If your wall has some marks, Richter says to use a rag and a household cleaner and wipe the area.
-For tough grease stains he suggests a TSP (trisodium phosphate) cleaner, or using a non-toxic cleaner like Simple Green to lightly wipe down the wall and remove any dirt or oils.
+If your wall has some marks, Richter says to use a rag and a household cleaner to wipe the area.
+For tough grease stains, he suggests using a TSP (trisodium phosphate) cleaner; a non-toxic cleaner like Simple Green ($12.20, amazon.com) is a good choice if you need to lightly wipe down the wall and remove any dirt or oils.

 Protect your Goods

 Once your wall is in good shape use painter's tape to protect baseboards and other areas like moldings, door and window casings, light fixtures, and switch plates.
-"I'm a big fan of the ScotchBlue Painter's Tape, it's great for every person to own," says Richter.
+"I'm a big fan of the ScotchBlue Painter's Tape ($5.64, amazon.com), it's great for every person to own," says Richter.

 Pick Your Tools

-A painter's tool kit should include: sandpaper, painter's tape, drop cloths, paintbrushes like the Wooster Pro brush, paint roller, paint roller extension pole, paint tray and the paint color of your liking.
-For the wall above we used Behr Blue Hydrangea and painted the trim in Behr Ambience White, both available at homedepot.com
+As far as paint tools, Richter is a fan of Wooster Pro ($16.89, amazon.com) brushes.
+He suggests looking for the label "shedless" when it comes to rollers.
+All and all, a painter's tool kit should include: sandpaper, painter's tape, drop cloths, paintbrushes like the Wooster Pro brush, paint roller, paint roller extension pole, paint tray, and the paint color of your liking.
+For the wall above we used Behr Blue Hydrangea and painted the trim in Behr Ambience White.

 Start at the Top